 Her work often focuses on the inner voice, a form of mark making on the soul.
 It worries, criticizes, complains, and at times even screams to get our attention.
 The repetitive messaging of our inner voice is relentless and can begin to define us over time.
 Like graffiti, much of who we are is buried under superficial layers we deem good enough to show others.
 Within the many layers of glass, Felicia is revealing the collective marks on our soul that together make up the one authentic self, flaws and all.

-Felicia's work has been on display throughout the greater Sacramento and surrounding areas including at Arthouse on R (Studio 10), Puleo Gentry Gallery, Red Dot Gallery, Gallery 1075 in West Sacramento, Blue Line Gallery in Roseville, the Just For Fun Art Gallery in Natomas, and at the future home of the Natomas Garden and Arts Center and Gallery.
-She's also been a part of various art shows for Second Friday (Davis) and Second Saturday (Sacramento), and as part of the Sacramento Arts Festival (at the Sacramento Convention Center).
+Felicia's work has been on display throughout the greater Sacramento and surrounding areas including at Arthouse on R (Studio 10), Puleo Gentry Gallery, Red Dot Gallery, Gallery 1075 in West Sacramento, Blue Line Gallery in Roseville, the Just For Fun Art Gallery in Natomas, and at the future home of the Natomas Garden and Arts Collective Center and Gallery.
+She's also been a part of various art shows for Second Friday (Davis) and Second Saturday (Downtown Sacramento and Natomas), and as part of various festivals such as the Sacramento Arts Festival (at the Sacramento Convention Center) and special events, such as the Natomas Chamber of Commerce "State of Natomas" and the Sacramento History Museum "A Sewing of Stories."
+Her work has also been seen as part of 'Chalk It Up' (Downtown Sacramento and Natomas).
 Her work has been featured in Sacramento Talent Magazine, heART Journal Magazine, The Social Publication for Natomas, and N Magazine (cover artist).
 She has been commissioned by private collectors and organizations worldwide.

 Felicia has also collaborated with and/or donated her time